 - The tongue has slightly more padding than before as well.
 With better padding in the tongue, the shoe should be more comfortable than ever.

 Asics brings back the fit of the previous model of the Pulse, except that the 8th version is a little more accommodating.
 It continues to have a snug fit in the heel and forefoot before it widens a little in the forefoot for some wiggle room.
 The sizing is accurate in this shoe.

 The outsole is a typical Asics road shoe.
 It is covered with AHAR rubber in the heel and other areas where wear and tear mostly happens.
 A softer blown rubber is located in the forefoot for better traction.
 The ever-present Guidance Line or vertical flex groove makes the transition smooth in this shoe.
 As always this vertical flex groove joins the horizontal flex grooves in the forefoot for flexibility.

 An Asics staple in the SpEVA runs the length of the midsole for more consistent and responsive cushioning.
 It helps with the transition as well.
 The award-winning, silicon-based Gel cushioning in the heel and the forefoot deliver shock-absorbing features and propulsion.
 A TPU material in the midfoot adds torsional rigidity for better support and enhances transitions.

-A very open mesh covers most of the upper of the Asics Pulse 8 for superb breathability.
+Same as with the shoe's recent version, the Gel Pulse 9 is a very open mesh covers most of the upper of the Asics Pulse 8 for superb breathability.
 Giving the shoe added support in the heel is an external heel counter.
 The tongue and the ankle collar are very well-padded for a luxurious step-in feel.
 A standard sockliner adds cushioning in comfort in this shoe.